-This course is designed to provide a thorough coverage of CADD concepts.
-Students will learn the basics of CAD geometry creation and manipulation using a variety of computer command inputs.
-Geometry created will include points, lines, circles, arcs, and basic polygons.
-Geometry is edited an manipulated using commands such as zoon, pan, trim, extend, copy, rotate, and by the use of "grips".
-This course also covers an introduction to 3D concepts and Solid Modeling.
+This course is designed to provide a thorough coverage of two dimensional CADD concepts.
+Students will learn the basics of CAD geometry creation and manipulation using a variety of computer command inputs to convert data into descriptive pictures using the straight line form of computer graphic representation.